dispatchrun/wasi-go/README.md

 ### With Go

-As a Go implementation of WASI, we're naturally interested in Go's support for WebAssembly and WASI, and are championing the efforts to make Go a first class citizen in the ecosystem (along with Rust and Zig).
+As the providers of a Go implementation of WASI, we're naturally interested in Go's support for WebAssembly and WASI, and are championing the efforts to make Go a first class citizen in the ecosystem (along with Rust and Zig).

 Go v1.21 (scheduled for release in August 2023) has native support for WebAssembly and WASI:

 ```go
 $ GOOS=wasip1 GOARCH=wasm go build -o app.wasm app.go